Chicken farming is a 7-day business

 Over the years Gus had to deal with poor feed quality that was making his hens sick, various poultry diseases, foxes and egg market fluctuations among many other challenges.
 To overcome the feed quality problem, Gus asked a leading poultry Vetinarian at the time to create a recipe that would provide excellent quality eggs while maintaining good hen health.
 Over time, Gus bought the necessary milling equipment and started making his own chicken feed.
 The egg quality improved along with the health of his hens and his customer base started to grow.

 “ We are a family, focused on producing the best backyard hens and poultry supplies for customers ”

 My father, Agostino Postregna or “Gus” as he was known, arrived in Melbourne on August 2, 1952 with a suitcase his only possession.

-Not knowing a thing about his destination Gus endured a six week boat to Melbourne before being taken by train to an immigration camp at Puckapunyal – an Army training barracks in Northern Victoria.
+From the small town of Postregna high in Italy’s Northern mountains, Gus had set-out to forge a new life in Australia.
+A new life he hoped would support his family who had faced many hardships during and after World War Two when money and food were scarce.
+Not knowing a thing about his destination Gus endured a six week boat journey to Melbourne before being taken by train to an immigration camp at Puckapunyal – an Army training barracks in Northern Victoria.
 He would spend the next six months of his life working in a number of different jobs at the barracks.
 The days were hot and the nights cold and his single blanket was never enough to keep the cold or homesickness at bay.

 Gus eventually left Puckapunyal and found work doing long hours driving Melbourne’s trams, trains and busses in the 50’s and sending money back home to his family.
 By the end of 1961 Gus was finally able to bring his mother and brothers out to Australia.